PepoAmbriz/DonkeyTownPepo/docs/README.md

 ```

 #### Indoors localization system node [Base Station or upper cameras]
 For this, you should calibrate each camera and recognize the port it is connected to.
-To calibrate a camera we recommend the [OpenCV's tutorial](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).
+To calibrate a camera, we recommend the [OpenCV's tutorial](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).

-To detect camera ports install and use v4l2 utils:
+To detect camera ports, install and use v4l2 utils:
 ```shell
 sudo apt-get install v4l-utils v4l2-ctl --list-devices